How to Gain Weight as a Vegan-13 Tips & Tricks to Bulking

 Clean eating isn’t necessarily always going to be conducive for the goal of weight gain on a plant-based diet.

-While your diet should revolve around healthy whole plant foods there's nothing wrong with indulging in some savory and sweet vegan treats or indulgent takeaway once of thrice per week, if that is what it takes for you to achieve your fitness goals.
+While your diet should revolve around healthy whole plant foods there’s nothing wrong with indulging in some savory and sweet vegan treats or an indulgent takeaway once or thrice per week, if that is what it takes for you to achieve your fitness goals.

 12. Space Out Your Meals Throughout The Day

-Intermittent fasting is a popular dieting strategy that entails having a 'eating window' of 6-8 hours and then fasting for the rest of the day.
+Intermittent fasting is a popular dieting strategy that entails having an ‘eating window’ of 6-8 hours and then fasting for the rest of the day.